reesewhitlock/cse15l-lab-reports/lab-report-1-week-2.md

 `javac WhereAmI.java; java WhereAmI`

 * Additionally, you can use the up and down arrows to access code previously typed and significantly reduce keystrokes.

+**Fastest way to make changes to a file then move it to the remote server**

+In order to reduce the keystrokes for this process, each time you make local changes to a file, use the up and down arrows to run a combination of what we just learned.

+For example, something like this: '$ scp WhereAmI.java cs15lwi22ahm@ieng6.ucsd.edu; javac WhereAmI.java; java WhereAmI.java'